run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiDeploymentInsufficientReplicas.md

 ## Meaning

-Runai deployment has 1 or more unavailable pods.
+The Run:ai deployment has one or more unavailable pods.

 ## Impact

-Scale issues.
-New version deployment cannot deploy - missing features.
+This indicates scaling issues.
+The new version deployment can not deploy due to missing features.

 ## Severity